qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 Moreover, there's a project option allowing to select layers by their id in :menuselection:`OWS Server --> WMS capabilities` menu of the :menuselection:`Project --> Project Properties` dialog.
-To activate this option, the checkbox `Use layer ids as names` has to be selected.
+To activate this option, the checkbox :guilabel:`Use layer ids as names` has to be selected.

 .. code-block:: none